agoravoting/agora-ciudadana-box/README.md

 This folder (`agora-ciudadana-box`) will be mounted at `/vagrant` on the virtual machine.

-Wait for the provisioning to finish, and you will have the service available at `http://localhost:8000/`
+Wait for the provisioning to finish, and you will have the service available at `http://localhost:8000/` directly on your *host* machine, since the port is forwarded from the guest to your host.

 ### Working